seanreed1111/sql-recipes/recipes.md

 over (partition by department_id) "MAXSal" FROM employee ORDER BY department_id, salary;

-This code outputs all employee and displays their salaries between the lowest and highest within their own department, as shown in the following partial output.
+This code outputs all employee and displays their salaries BETWEEN the lowest and highest within their own department, as shown in the following partial output.

 How It Works